zachlatta/school/sophomore/world-history/summer-work/question-responses.md

    value?
    * Supposed medicinal value establishes trust with the drinker, easing it into mainstream use.
-4. How is the idea of “civilized” used in the book?
+4. How is the idea of "civilized" used in the book?
    * The idea of "civilized" in the book is established as following the acceptabled social practices of the superpower at the time.
 5. What beverages (besides water) are NOT addressed as beverages in the book?